 At MidAmerica, we aim to provide the highest quality care marked by courtesy, respect and integrity.
-To make an appointment at Total Joint Clinic, or to learn more about MidAmerica’s Palos Hills and Mokena clinics and the different treatment options available to you, call (708) 237-7200.
+To make an appointment at our Total Joint Clinic, or to learn more about MidAmerica’s Palos Hills, Mokena, and Chicago clinics and the different treatment options available to you, call (708) 237-7200.
 Most insurance plans are accepted.

 If you would like to learn more about knee replacement surgery, or other orthopaedic conditions, be sure to visit our blog.

 Dr. Sarkis Bedikian, a knee specialist, performs specialized knee treatment and surgery at MidAmerica.
 He has received honors and awards including recognition for medical leadership and induction into academic honor societies.